This is the third blog post in a series about de Broglie-Bohm theory. See Bohmian Mechanics and NPQG I for the first post in the series.

 While all this is incredible, the scientific orthodoxy had not been able to successfully reconcile the two big breakthroughs of the early 20th century — quantum mechanics and general relativity — into a unified theory.
 The equations that Einstein wrote in the early 20th century and the mathematics used to describe quantum mechanics simply could not talk to each other.
 They were fundamentally incompatible.
 And so physics remained polarized.
 It’s chief protagonist Niels Bohr on one side and Albert Einstein on the other, unable to agree on what constitutes the true nature of reality.

 For readers who are unfamiliar, NPQG provides a foundation for both GR and QM and a bridge between them.
-NPQG enumerate the base ingredients of the universe and shows how spacetime æther and standard matter both emerge as structure.
+NPQG enumerates the base ingredients of the universe and shows how spacetime æther and standard matter both emerge as structure.
 NPQG is a complete theory of everything.

 Roger Penrose : “I mean in a certain sense I can respect people like Niels Bohr who said ‘well okay this is what you’re supposed to do, don’t ask questions‘, but I don’t like that point of view myself.
 It doesn’t make sense to me.
 I said no no we really want a theory which hangs together.
 Bohm was a leading figure in that and I think I very much respect him in that particular regard.